StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-05-02-taskrun-vs-backgroundworker-intro.md

 ---
 layout: post
 title: "Task.Run vs BackgroundWorker: Intro"
+series: "Task.Run vs. BackgroundWorker"
-tags: ["async", ".NET", "Task.Run vs BackgroundWorker"]
+seriesTitle: "Task.Run vs BackgroundWorker: Intro"
 ---
 This is an introductory post for a new series that I'll be doing comparing `BackgroundWorker` to `Task.Run` (in an `async` style).
-I always recommend `Task.Run`, and I have already written [a long post describing why](http://blog.stephencleary.com/2010/08/various-implementations-of-asynchronous.html), but I still see some developers resisting the New Way of Doing Things (TM).
+I always recommend `Task.Run`, and I have already written [a long post describing why]({% post_url 2010-08-16-various-implementations-of-asynchronous %}), but I still see some developers resisting the New Way of Doing Things (TM).
 So this will be a short series where I'll compare the code side-by-side in different scenarios and show why I think `Task.Run` is superior in every way.